p { font-size:24px: }

 The Immediate Use

 The book must have been composted int he 3 months between the burning of Jerusalem and the departure of the remnant to Egypt (Jeremiah 39:2; 41:1, 18; 43:7), during which the seat of government was at Mizpah (Jeremiah 40:8).
-Probably a number of copies ever made; some token to Egypt; others sent to Babylon, for the captives to memorize and sing.”
+Probably a number of copies were made; some token to Egypt; others sent to Babylon, for the captives to memorize and sing.”